Polarization-dependent mass modifications of $\phi$ meson with finite momentum in nuclear matter: Introduction

 Experimentally, measurements at various facilities have provided evidence for density-dependent modifications of the $\phi$ meson spectral function~\cite{Ishikawa:2004id, KEK-PS-E325:2005wbm, E325:2006ioe, CLAS:2010pxs, Polyanskiy:2010tj, Hartmann:2012ia, HADES:2018qkj}.
-While dilepton decays offer a clean and direct probe of in-medium effects, their small branching ratio restricts statistical precision; in contrast, the $K\bar{K}$ decay channel provides higher yields but suffers from strong final-state interactions.
+While dilepton decays provide a clean and direct probe of in-medium effects, their small branching ratio limits the available statistics; in contrast, the $K\bar{K}$ decay channel provides higher yields but suffers from strong final-state interactions.
 In particular, the KEK-E325 experiment observed a downward mass shift and substantial broadening via dilepton measurements~\cite{KEK-PS-E325:2005wbm, KEK-PSE325:2025fms}.
-However, existing data remain partially inconsistent~\cite{KEK-PSE325:2025fms}, preventing a definitive conclusion.
+However, the existing experimental results remain partially inconsistent~\cite{KEK-PSE325:2025fms}, preventing a definitive conclusion.
 Ongoing and future experiments at J-PARC, in particular, the E16 and E88/Sa$\phi$re programs, aim to significantly improve precision~\cite{YokkaichiE16Proposal, Naruki:2012eka, Aoki:2023qgl, Aoki:2024ood, Sako:2024oxb}.
 Additional experimental programs on the $\phi$ meson are also planned at GSI~\cite{Messchendorp:2025men}.

 On the theoretical side, most studies have focused on the $\phi$ meson at rest using various approaches, e.g.,~\cite{Ko:1992tp, Asakawa:1994tp, Klingl:1997tm, Zschocke:2002mn, Cabrera:2002hc, Cabrera:2016rnc, Cobos-Martinez:2017vtr, Ahmad:2024ohm, Mondal:2025qxm, Kaur:2025kjk}, generally predicting a downward mass shift accompanied by a significant broadening of the decay width in nuclear matter.
-However, in realistic experiments~\cite{KEK-PS-E325:2005wbm, KEK-PSE325:2025fms}, $\phi$ mesons carry finite momentum in a Lorentz symmetry broken environment, generating distinct longitudinal and transverse polarization modes with different in-medium evolution.
-Such polarization-dependent effects represent a qualitatively new aspect of vector meson dynamics and have been explored mainly within QCDSR analyses~\cite{Lee:1997zta, Kim:2019ybi}, while systematic studies using other effective hadronic models remain limited.
+However, in realistic experiments~\cite{KEK-PS-E325:2005wbm, KEK-PSE325:2025fms}, $\phi$ mesons carry \emph{finite momentum} in a Lorentz symmetry broken environment, generating distinct longitudinal and transverse polarization modes with different in-medium evolution.
+Such \emph{polarization-dependent effects} represent a qualitatively new aspect of vector meson dynamics and have been explored mainly within QCDSR analyses~\cite{Lee:1997zta, Leupold:1998bt, Kim:2019ybi}, whereas systematic studies within effective hadronic models remain relatively limited.